salcedoe/MtMdocs/docs/matlabBasics/Character.md

     'TogetherAtLast'
 ```

 As you can see regular expressions are an incredibly powerful way to manipulate strings.
 However, sometimes they can be difficult to use because the search strings are not intuitive.
+Use MATLAB Copilot to help.

 ___